KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 ```
 Where ROSDISTRO is the ROS distribution you are using.

-Now in your package create a cfg directory, this is where all cfg and params files live:
+Now in your package create a cfg directory, this is where all cfg and rosif files live:
 ```shell
 mkdir cfg
 ```
-Lastly you will need to create a params file, for this example we'll call it Tutorials.rosif, and open it in your favorite editor.
+Lastly you will need to create a rosif file, for this example we'll call it Tutorials.rosif, and open it in your favorite editor.

-## The params File
+## The .rosif File

 Add the following to your Tutorials.rosif file:
 ```python